roshanis/10kings/chapter1_marthanda_varma_revised.md

 The Dutchman still stood like a European officer, spine straight, shoulders back.
 But something had changed in his eyes.
 I had seen broken men before; they moved like ghosts, hollow and obedient.
 De Lannoy moved like a soldier who had found a better commander.

-"*Mijn heer*," he greeted me in Dutch, letting an interpreter render the words into Malayalam before he addressed me directly in careful, Marathi-tinted Malayalam.
+"*Mijn heer*," he greeted me in Dutch, letting an interpreter render the words into Malayalam before he addressed me directly in careful, Dutch-accented Malayalam.
 "The king wishes us to coordinate our work.
-He handles the kingdom.
-I handle his European enemies."
+He handles the kingdom."
 His glance flicked to my sword-belt.
+"I handle his enemies."

+"I handle his European enemies," I said.

+De Lannoy's smile thinned.
 "You handle his horses."

 It was not an insult and not quite praise.
 Just an assessment.